Cretelakes is a stunning 5 lake carp fishing venue in France. Read my Cretelakes review.

 The facilities at Crekelakes

-There is a myriad of facilities available onsite that include: a clubhouse, a fully equipped kitchen, Sky TV, fully stocked shop, shower block and toilets (including an accessible toilet).
+There is a myriad of facilities available onsite that include: a clubhouse, a fully equipped kitchen, Sky TV, a fully stocked shop, a shower block and toilets (including an accessible toilet).
 In addition to this, there are bailiffs available to cook all the meals and look after everything you need.
 If you would like a bit of advice they will be available to discuss tactics and help you to find the best area in your pegs.

 Meals are served at 9am for breakfast and 5pm for dinner.
 The breakfast is a delicious full English and the evening meals are varied every evening.

 The shop is stocked with a huge range of bait, as well as drinks and snacks.
 Cretelakes thinks of everything, including having lots of British plug sockets for charging phones and bait boats.